 Besides the above reasoning, we can also use the idea of thermal capacity $C_T$ of an ideal gas.
 The third law of thermodynamics states that $C_T=dQ/dT\rightarrow 0$ in the limit $T\rightarrow 0$K, so that it becomes more and more difficult to withdraw heat from the gas close to $T=0$K and therefore $0$K becomes unattainable.
 This phenomenological explanation for the third law of thermodynamics can be justified by taking into account the new dynamical effects close to $V$.
 To do that, consider the thermal capacity, namely:

-where $M$ is the total mass of the gas and $c_s$ is its specific heat, being $M=Nm$ and $m(=m_0\Psi)$ is the relativistic (bare) mass of each ``particle" (atom or molecule) of the gas.
+where $M$ is the total mass of the gas and $c_s$ is its specific heat for constant volume, being $M=Nm$, and $m(=m_0\Psi)$ is the relativistic (bare) mass of each ``particle" (atom or molecule) of the gas.
 As we intend to introduce the dynamical effects only close to $V$, we have the approximation $M=Nm\approx Nm_0\theta(\left<v^2\right>)$.
-Thus we write
+Thus we write:

 where $m\approx m_0\theta(\left<v^2\right>)=m_0\sqrt{1-\frac{V^2}{\left<v^2\right>}}$.
 Here in this regime we find $\Psi(\left<v^2\right>)\approx \theta(\left<v^2\right>)$.